 Are you looking for information about the Teacup Bloodhound?
 The term teacup is one of the worst words to describe the size of a dog or puppy.
-We all know how small a tcup is, typically these cups hold about 8 ounces of water.
-That’s just not a realistic measurement for any dog breed.
+We all know how small a tcup is; typically, these cups hold about 8 ounces of water.
+That’s not a realistic measurement for any dog breed.

 This article will give you lots of information about the Bloodhound dog breed.
-In your search for a Tea Cup size dog or puppy please remember that the best you can possibly hope to find is a pet that is smaller than average.
-There are many factors that come into play with the miniature breeds such as parents’ size, current size, and siblings’ sizes.
+In your search for a Tea Cup-size dog or puppy, please remember that the best you can hope to find is a smaller pet than average.
+Many factors come into play with the miniature breeds, such as parents’ size, current size, and siblings’ sizes.

 Please never purchase a new pet based on size alone.
-Smaller teacup size breeds can be easier to take care of but they can also have more health issues.
-The Bloodhound is a large scent hound, that has a large skeletal structure with most of its weight concentrated in its bones.
+Smaller teacup-size breeds can be easier to care for but also have more health issues.
+The Bloodhound is a large scent hound with a large skeletal structure with most of its weight concentrated in its bones.
 This breed is famed for its ability to discern human scent over great distances, even days later.

-Bloodhounds have an affectionate and even-tempered nature with humans, making them excellent family pets.
-Knotty, was one of the most awarded Bloodhounds of all time who received more Best-in-Shows than any other Bloodhound and is the first liver-and-tan Bloodhound ever to win a Best-in-Show.
+Bloodhounds are affectionate and even-tempered with humans, making them excellent family pets.
+Knotty was one of the most awarded Bloodhounds of all time who received more Best-in-Shows than any other and is the first liver-and-tan Bloodhound ever to win a Best-in-Show.

-It is used by police and law enforcement all over the world to track escaped prisoners, missing people, and lost pets.
-Pluto, the pet of Mickey Mouse, is officially a mixed-breed dog but designed after a pair of bloodhounds from The Chain Gang (1930).
+It is used by police and law enforcement worldwide to track escaped prisoners, missing people, and lost pets.
+Pluto, the pet of Mickey Mouse, is officially a mixed-breed dog but was designed after a pair of bloodhounds from The Chain Gang (1930).

 Bloodhound Dog Breed Information